andrew1007/mrfa-demo/article/part1.md

 The guiding principle of fast components is the minimization of UI relying on other UI for data.
 Optimizing becomes harder when more data is passed from parent to child.
 Circumventing data-passing from parent to child requires the context API.

 Context is widely regarded as slow; with claims that it does not scale.
 This is a half-truth.
-Context is not intrinsically slow.
-What is slow is the downstream consequence of its usage in a React component. [`useContext`](https://react.dev/reference/react/useContext) triggers a rerender every context data updates.
-In reality, the perception of context "being slow" is a commentary on the slowness of the reconciliation algorithm.
+The downstream consequence Context's usage is the real origin of degraded performance. [`useContext`](https://react.dev/reference/react/useContext) triggers rerenders on every context update.
+In reality, criticisms of context's performance should actually be pointed at computational overhead of reconciliation.

-This performance critique is based on the most common design pattern, which is calling `useContext` directly inside the UI component that needs the data.
+This performance critique is based on the most common design pattern, which is calling `useContext` directly inside the UI component.
 The key phrase is "UI component".
-Of course, `useContext` must be called in a component.
-But `useContext` can be called in a component that has no HTML in it.
+Of course, `useContext` is called in a component.
+But `useContext` is usable in components with no HTML.

 Here is a basic state management library that can be used to suppress rerenders.
 It is a scalable implementation that works in applications of any size.
 It leverages the following concepts: